 The Queensland Police Pipes & Drums also assists community groups and officers of the Queensland Police Service at a variety of official engagements and community events such as police graduations, charity functions, community fetes, and festivals.
 Working with various community groups, the band also visits hospitals, nursing homes, schools, and disability centres.
 The band has introduced a 'Kops in Kilts' programme for schools where they perform traditional and popular children's music.
 This community support not only provides many people with world-class entertainment, but creates opportunities for the Queensland Police Service to interact closely with the community.

-The band has performed at thousands of functions, including internationally at the world-famous Royal Edinbrugh Military Tattoo.
-While in Edinbrugh for the Tattoo, the Band performed with the Royal Regiment of Scotland in a 'Beating of Retreat' before Her Majesty Queen Elizabeth II in the grounds of Balmoral Castle, Braemer, Scotland.
+The band has performed at thousands of functions, including internationally at the world-famous Royal Edinburgh Military Tattoo.
+While in Edinburgh for the Tattoo, the Band performed with the Royal Regiment of Scotland in a 'Beating of Retreat' before Her Majesty Queen Elizabeth II in the grounds of Balmoral Castle, Braemer, Scotland.

 Officer in Charge/Drum Major - Senior Sergeant Peter Flexman, APM

 Administrator Sergeant - Roland McCartney